Sita Chai ( Chocolate Chai )

 A moderately spicy chai with soft cinnamon undertones and a chocolate flavor.
 A perfect combination of sweetness and spice.
 The addition of rooibos mellows out the strong black tea and delivers a coppery infusion with a seductive and inviting aroma.
 Perfect afternoon tea that can be enjoyed after a meal.

-Black tea*, cinnamon*, cacao nibs*, cardamom*, cloves*, anise*, rooibos*, natural essences (*organic)
+Rooibos*, black tea*, cinnamon*, cardamom pods*, cacao nibs*, anise*, cloves*, natural essences (*organic)

 |Serving Size: 2.5g /cup|